Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/index.md

 logoTangoe: tangoe-logo_125.png
 ---

-# How to Submit an Order
+# How to Create and Submit an Order

+**This tutorial provides a high-level overview of how orders are created and submitted.
+Please click on a specific transaction type (below) for step-by-step instructions, along with request and response body examples, needed to successfully create and submit an order for that transaction type.**

 The types of orders that can be created with this API are classified in one of two catagories: *Procurement* or *Care*.
 Procurement transactions are orders for obtaining a new device, plan, and/or accessories.
 Care transactions are orders for modifying an existing device or service asset.